Skip to main content

 Key Products

-["Collink.3D® BioInks - First and only human collagen-based bioink line for 3D bioprinting","BioFlex - Ready-to-print rhCollagen-based kit for DLP bioprinting applications","Regenerative Breast Implants - 3D bioprinted commercial-sized (200cc) implants","Photocurable Dermal Fillers - Light-activated rhCollagen aesthetic treatments","rhCollagen Raw Material - Pure recombinant human collagen for biomedical applications","Tissue/Organ-on-a-Chip Systems - Alternative to animal testing models"]
+["Collink.3D® BioInks - First and only human collagen-based bioink line for 3D bioprinting","BioFlex - Ready-to-print rhCollagen-based kit for Digital Light Processing (DLP) bioprinting applications (launched Feb 2026)","Regenerative Breast Implants - 3D bioprinted commercial-sized (200cc) implants","Photocurable Dermal Fillers - Light-activated rhCollagen aesthetic treatments","rhCollagen Raw Material - Pure recombinant human collagen for biomedical applications","Tissue/Organ-on-a-Chip Systems - Alternative to animal testing models","Vergenix™ STR - Tendon-repair product combining rhCollagen with platelet-rich plasma (PRP)"]

 Technological Advantage